 What is a Rapid HIV Screening Test?

 Rapid HIV testing refers to test kits that were approved in 2007 by MOH for use in screening HIV.
 There are two distinct kits, including the 3rd generation and the 4th generation HIV p24 Ab/Ag test, or the antibody test.

 This procedure is conducted through a prompt finger prick blood test as opposed to the usual phlebotomy.
 If you are always afraid of the needle, this finger prick test is suitable for you!

 - 3rd Generation Rapid HIV Antibody Test: It is recommended when your window period is more than four weeks.
 It is also a finger prick test that provides results within minutes.

 - 4th Generation HIV p24 Antibody and Antigen Test: Recommended when the window period is between two and four weeks.
 It is a finger prick test that give instant results.
 This typically detects p24 antigen and HIV antibodies.

-It’s worth noting that the p24 antigen is the first viral antigen that usually appears in the body after infection.
-This test reduces the window period of testing by 2 to 4 weeks.
+It’s worth noting that the p24 antigen is the first viral antigen that usually appears in the body after HIV infection.
+This rapid HIV test reduces the window period of testing by 2 to 4 weeks.

 Rapid HIV tests usually produce results in 20 minutes.
 This significantly reduces your anxiety of having to wait for unknown results.

-A positive result will require a different, confirmatory test which will be sent to the lab.
-On the other hand, a negative rapid test doesn’t need confirmation testing.
+A positive HIV result will require a different, confirmatory test which will be sent to the lab.
+On the other hand, a negative rapid HIV test doesn’t need confirmation testing.

 Do speak to your doctor if you have further questions for a peace of mind!